Linuxfabrik/monitoring-plugins/check-plugins/openstack-nova-list/README.md

 * The check reuses the Keystone token of the previous run.
 A run that has a valid token makes a single API request, a run that has to authenticate first makes one more. `--cache-expire` bounds the reuse, and a token is never reused past its own lifetime.
 A password that changed therefore takes until the cached token expires to show up as a failed authentication.
 The token is stored in the plugin cache database, which lives in a directory only the user running the check can read.
 * The check reports the instances of the project the rc file scopes to, not of the whole cloud.
 Point it at one service per project.
 * Instances whose Nova cell does not answer are left out of the listing by the Compute API itself, and the check cannot tell them apart from instances that do not exist.
 A cell outage therefore shows up as a shrinking instance count, not as an alert.
 Trend the `total` metric to catch it.
+* A Nova status says what was last done to an instance, not what the hypervisor sees.
+It is built from the VM state and the running task alone, never from the power state, so an instance whose domain is paused, shut down or gone keeps reporting ACTIVE.
+Nova compares the two itself and leaves `paused` and a domain it cannot find alone; the remaining cases it hands to the stop API, and the status follows only once that call gets through.
+The check therefore reads the power state separately and rates the disagreement with `--power-mismatch-severity`.
+None of this says anything about the guest operating system: a kernel panic or a broken network stack leaves the domain running and the instance ACTIVE, and only a ping or agent check sees it.
 * The compute host an instance runs on is reported by Nova only to a project with administrative rights, because it sits behind the `os_compute_api:os-extended-server-attributes` policy, which defaults to admin.
 With an ordinary project account the Host column stays out of the table, and `--match-host` and `--ignore-host` report UNKNOWN instead of quietly matching nothing.

 **Data Collection:**